Many small businesses know that a social media presence can benefit their business.

-On social media, having a presence and being present is not the same thing.
-If you want to build relationships on Twitter, you need to do more than just push out content from other channels.
+But on social media, having a presence and being present is not the same thing.
+If you want to build relationships on Twitter, for example, you need to do more than just push out content.

 How do I find the right audience?